Alex313031/thorium/BUGS.md

 Dec.
 6, The Default Browser InfoBar persists even after setting Thorium as the default browser.
 Until this is fixed upstream, it will be mitigated with the --no-default-browser-check cmdline flag in the .desktop file. - Midzer on GitHub

+**2022**

 FIXED | Jan.
-2, Issue with using AVX builds in windows with the abseil library appeared for many weeks, disappeared, then reappeared, with a final fix being provided by RobRich999. - RobRich999 on GitHub
+2, Issue with using AVX builds in windows with the abseil library appeared for many weeks, disappeared, then reappeared, with a final fix being provided by RobRich999. - RobRich999 on GitHub | Fixed by RobRich999

-FIXED | Jan. ?, Fix for memcpy in mini_installer that was plaquing me for some time. - RobRich999 on GitHub
+FIXED | Jan. ?, Fix for memcpy in mini_installer that was plaquing me for some time. - RobRich999 on GitHub | Fixed by RobRich999

-FIXED | Since M100, Thorium on Windows had a bug where, when running, the icon on the taskbar would be a yellow exclamation icon rather than the proper Thorium icon. - Fixed by me on Feb.
+FIXED | Since M100, Thorium on Windows had a bug where, when running, the icon on the taskbar would be a yellow exclamation icon rather than the proper Thorium icon. -Me | Fixed by me on Feb.
 28 2022.